 Table of Contents

-One of the most crucial factors to consider when building a website is your goal.
+One of the most crucial factors to consider when building a website is your overall goal of building the website.

-So, you have to start your website planning with figuring out why exactly you want to build this new website, and what you want to achieve with the website after it’s all done.
+So, before you start planning your website, you want to figure out exactly what you want to build and the key things you want to achieve with the website after it’s all set up.

-These are some of the questions I ask my clients each time they approach us for a web design project.
+These are some of the questions I ask my clients each time they approach us for a web design project, what do you want for your website and on your?

 Because your answer to these questions will be fundamental to the success of your website.
 It’ll affect the way the site is set up and the things you’ll be able to achieve with the website.